c10l/blog/blog/09122023-debian-gaming.md

 You may want to install a newer Kernel version, or an alternative Kernel distribution more focussed on gaming and desktop workloads.

 I'll explore some options in this section.

+Feel free to install as many kernels as you'd like to test.
+At boot time, use the GRUB menu to select the one you'd like to use.

+If and when you settle on one kernel over the others, just set up GRUB to use that as a default.
+If you don't know how to do that, [this Stack Exchange answer](https://unix.stackexchange.com/a/694348) has a good break down.

 #### Debian `experimental`